APGA and its members recognise that the future of our industry and each member company depends on the wellbeing of employees and the environment.

 The subcommittee has also developed and published a new guideline to assist members and others in the industry to understand how biodiversity offsets work and when they may apply.

 With eight jurisdictions across the nation having legislation, regulation, policy and processes that govern biodiversity offsets, it can be difficult to discern obligations, especially for projects that cross into different States and Territories.

 The Biodiversity Offsets Guideline, published in September 2019, provides an indispensable introduction to assist in understanding the range of actions that might be required by different projects.

 You can download your own copy in Guidelines and Codes of Practice.

 - Driving and working in isolation and remote locations

 - In 2011, APGA conducted a drug and alcohol survey of members in order to understand current management systems and develop common standards and practices for the industry.
 The results of this study are available at are incorporated into Drug and Alcohol Management Guidelines.

 - A fatigue management study was undertaken at the QCLNG Export Pipeline Project.
 The study builds on previous research to assess the impact on workers of the 28-days-on-nine-days-off cycle and use of fatigue mitigation factors.
-The Fatigue Management Guidelines were produced from the study.
+The Fatigue Management Guidelines and Fatigue Management Handbook were produced from the study.